aleury/rust-web-app/README.md

-# rust-axum-intro
+# rust-web-app

-This is a project covered in [this course by Jeremy Chone](https://www.youtube.com/watch?v=XZtlD_m59sM).
+This is a project covered in [this course by Jeremy Chone](https://www.youtube.com/watch?v=3cA_mk4vdWY).

 ## Setup